2020 Kindergarten Registration

 - The child’s social security number.
 State law requires that schools ask for this number at the time of enrollment.
 Students will be enrolled, even if the number is not provided.
 However, parents will be asked to sign a waiver.

-Follow one of these links to create/use your Parent Portal account and start your enrollment.
+Follow one of these links to create/use your Parent Portal account and start your online enrollment, available on April 7.